(Doxycycline 40mg m/r)

 The capsule should be swallowed whole with plenty of water.
 Dairy products should be avoided around the same time of the day as Efracea but can be taken again 2-3 hours after your dose.

-Full instructions can be found by clicking here to access the patient information leaflet.
+Full instructions can be found in the Efracea patient information leaflet.

 - you are under the age of 12.